When Are Chillies Ready to Pick?

 Planning to turn your chillies into sauces or ferments?
 Get my Fermentation Safety Checklist (PDF) and avoid soft veg, strange smells and beginner mistakes.

-Why wait for colour?
+Get the free checklistWhy wait for colour?

 Chillies start green, then ripen to their mature shade.
-Picking too early gives grassy flavour, thinner flesh and lower heat.
+Picking too early gives a grassy flavour, thinner flesh and usually lower heat.
 Waiting for full colour brings sweetness, complexity, and maximum capsaicin for that variety.

 As the fruit ripens:

-• Flavour shifts from sharp and “green” to richer and sweeter.
+- Flavour shifts from sharp and “green” to richer and sweeter.

-• Colour moves steadily from green through intermediate shades to its final tone.
+- Colour moves steadily from green through intermediate shades to its final tone.

-Popular varieties & their ripe colours
+Popular varieties and their ripe colours

 Use colour as your main guide, then confirm with feel and overall look.

-• Cayenne: green → bright, glossy red.
+- Cayenne: green → bright, glossy red.
 Wait for full red for best drying and powder.

-• Ghost (Bhut Jolokia): green → red or chocolate brown.
+- Ghost (Bhut Jolokia): green → red or chocolate brown.
 Wait until colour is even across the pod.

-• Carolina Reaper: green → deep, wrinkled red with a distinctive “stinger” tail.
+- Carolina Reaper: green → deep, wrinkled red with a distinctive “stinger” tail.
 Pick only when fully coloured.

 Other signs your chillies are ripe

-• Firm but not rock-hard: a little give when gently squeezed, but no soft spots.
+- Firm but not rock-hard: a little give when gently squeezed, but no soft spots.

 If you prefer a slightly greener, sharper flavour, you can harvest a little earlier, but full colour gives the best overall flavour and heat for most varieties.